Have questions? We're here.

 Cuverville Island

 You may also go to Cuverville Island, which lies in the scenic Errera Channel, in the center of the Gerlache Strait.
 A well-defined raised beach forms a nesting site for many Gentoo Penguins here.
-On your way north, explore the South Shetland Islands.
+On our way north you plan to explore the South Shetland Islands.

 Deception Island